All Rights Reserved.

 “He died, Amy, the year you were born.”

 She immediately began to cry, the hurt in her tears being a million times harder than when she had first learned that the mythical characters of childhood were not real.

 Eventually Amy learned to accept such sorrow and store it as wisdom, to draw from as a priceless asset when telling stories.
 Her father called it being in alignment with truth, and by completion of her senior year of high school, a full year ahead of her peers, her literary talent had prestigious colleges beckoning.

 But it was Fitchburg State College in Massachusetts where she chose to attend, the alma mater of Robert Cormier.
 This had Amy on the complete opposite side of the United States from where she had always called home, having left her family in West Covina, California to achieve one of her biggest dreams.

 Indeed Amy’s first trip back home for Christmas vacation had been a sentimental one, the week and a half of catching up having ended all too soon.
-But she had a job to return to, at a book store at a local mall, as well as preparing for the new semester, and so here she was on her layover at O’Hare, imagination taking her to the garden of story, where she planted a variety of seeds, of character, as she people watched.
+But she had a job to return to at a book store in a local mall, as well as preparing for the new semester, and so here she was on her layover at O’Hare, imagination taking her to the garden of story where she planted a variety of seeds, of character, as she people watched.

 But then Amy remembered one of the last things her father had said to her back at LAX.
 “Christmas isn’t quite over, baby girl.
 There’s something zipped up for you in the underside of your carry-on.
 But you gotta promise, no peeking until Chicago.”